couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Next, what happens when the user tries to restore from that backup_dir?
 How does the cbrestore allow the user to figure out what happened and to choose what to restore?

-Based on Incremental Session SCN, cbbackup should tell that Wednesday's session SCN is way ahead of the incremental Start SCN retrieved from master node.
+Based on Incremental Session SEQNO, cbbackup should tell that Wednesday's session SEQNO is way ahead of the incremental Start SEQNO retrieved from master node.

 As result, it should be able to mark backup state from Tusday and Wednesday as out of sync. cbrestore can take advantage of backup state and skip them as well.